» If all the world is a stage, then where do the spectators sit? «

 (Ticket for the) Theatre Royal / Covent Garden.
 For the Benefit of Mr. Walker.
 Stage scenery.
 Engraving by John Sympson (b. c.
 1740).
 Inscribed: W. Hogarth int. / J. Sympson Junr.
 Sculp., otherwise as above.
 4⅜ × 5¼ in (11 × 13.2 cm). – Slightly palish Heath impression.

 The Rape of the Lock.
-Vignette with the representation of a scene from Alexander Pope’s equal-named heroi-comical poem.
+Vignette with the representation of a scene from Alexander Pope’s heroi-comical poem of the same name.
 Engraving by Ernst Ludwig Riepenhausen (1765 Göttingen 1840, university engraver there).
 3⅜ × 5 in (8.5 × 12.8 cm).

 Impression from about 1850 on especially sturdy paper. – Wide-margined, the lateral outer edges slightly brown-striped.